 issued so that the policy change instructions are permanently applied to its policy.
 The only way to undo an issued endorsement is by issuing another endorsement to back out the changes.
 Renewals cannot be reversed, but the policy term can be shorted with a subsequent endorsement.

 accepted state can be invalidated, which means that their invoices and other dependant transactions (such as a quoted renewal that has pricing based on an accepted endorsement) will also be invalidated.
-Transactions in
+Affected invoices will have their

 quoted state can also be invalidated if required.
 See Pricing and Invalidation, below.

 Steps can be skipped when specifying an end state in the transaction create request, or using the EndorsementActionRequest or RenewalActionRequest.
 For example, an endorsement can be created in